 Served as a

 Position and Offices Director and

 Name Age Held with the Company Officer Since

-Milton C. Ault, III 50 Chairman of the Board 2021
+Milton C. Ault, III 53 Chairman of the Board 2021

-William B. Horne 52 Chief Executive Officer and Director 2021
+William B. Horne 53 Chief Executive Officer and Director 2021

-Henry Nisser 53 President, General Counsel and Director 2021
+Henry Nisser 54 President, General Counsel and Director 2021

-Kenneth S. Cragun 60 Chief Financial Officer 2021
+Kenneth S. Cragun 61 Chief Financial Officer 2021

-David Katzoff 60 Vice President - Finance 2021
+David Katzoff 61 Senior Vice President - Finance 2021

-Jeffrey A. Bentz 62 Director 2021
+Jeffrey A. Bentz 63 Director 2021

-Mark Gustafson 61 Director 2021
+Mark Gustafson 62 Director 2021

-Mark Nelson 61 Director 2021
+Mark Nelson 62 Director 2021

-Robert O. Smith 77 Director 2021
+Robert O. Smith 78 Director 2021

-Milton C. (Todd) Ault, III, the Chairman of the Board of our Company since inception, has nearly 30 years of experience identifying value in multiple asset classes in numerous financial markets as an entrepreneur, private equity investor, board member and corporate executive.
-Since March 2017, Mr. Ault has spent a substantial portion of his time transforming BitNile, formerly Ault Global Holdings, Inc. into a diversified holding company with interests in the cryptocurrency, defense-aerospace, industrial, automobile, real estate, telecommunications, medical-biopharma and textiles industries.
-Mr. Ault has been the Executive Chairman of the Board of BitNile from March 2017 to date, and served as its Chief Executive Officer from December 2017 to January 2021.
+Milton C. (Todd) Ault, III, the Chairman of the Board of our Company since Inception, has nearly 30 years of experience identifying value in multiple asset classes in numerous financial markets as an entrepreneur, private equity investor, board member and corporate executive.
+Since March 2017, Mr. Ault has spent a substantial portion of his time transforming Ault Alliance, Inc. (formerly known as BitNile Holdings, Inc.) ("Ault"), into a diversified holding company with interests in the cryptocurrency, oil exploration, crane services, defense/aerospace, industrial, automotive, medical/biopharma, consumer electronics, hotel operations and textiles industries.
+Mr. Ault has been the Executive Chairman of the Board of Ault from March 2017 to date, and served as its Chief Executive Officer from December 2017 to January 2021.